-Amnesty International was concerned about two separate cases in which the peaceful exercise of the right to freedom of expression might have led to the imprisonment of those concerned.
+Amnesty International is concerned about two separate cases in which the peaceful exercise of the right to freedom of expression may lead to the imprisonment of those concerned.

-The case of Sorin i ei
+The case of Sorin Ti_ei

-Sorin i_ei was present at the central square in Gala_i on 18 September 1992 when a group of around 100 people peacefully protested alongside an election campaign rally of President Ion Iliescu's supporters.
+Sorin Ti_ei was present at the central square in Gala_i on 18 September 1992 when a group of around 100 people peacefully protested alongside an election campaign rally of President Ion Iliescu's supporters.
 He has denied that he participated in either group or that he was warned by a police officer that his conduct was inappropriate or in violation of any law.
 On 21 September he was summoned to the Gala_i Police Department where he was served with a proces verbal accusing him of disturbing the rally and refusing to leave when ordered by the police, offences contained in Article 26, paragraphs i and k of Law number 60/91.
 For both offences he was fined the legal maximum of 100,000 lei.
-Sorin i_ei refused to sign the proces verbal.
-On 11 November 1992, during a court hearing set to replace the unpaid fine with a prison term, Sorin i_ei contested the validity of the proces verbal.
+Sorin Ti_ei refused to sign the proces verbal.
+On 11 November 1992, during a court hearing set to replace the unpaid fine with a prison term, Sorin Ti_ei contested the validity of the proces verbal.
 He was sentenced on 14 December 1992 to 333 days' imprisonment.
-Following an appeal his case was returned to the Gala_i court for a retrial.
-In July the Gala_i court stopped all proceedings against Sorin i_ei on grounds that the witness for the prosecution could not be summoned because he was unknown at the given address.
+Following an appeal his case has been returned to the Gala_i court for a retrial.